kb100/signal-authenticator/README.md

 ## Options

-`nullok` (recommended) allows users who have not opted in to bypass signal authentication, does not apply if user tried to opt in but has a bad config
+`--nullok` (recommended) allows users who have not opted in to bypass signal authentication, does not apply if user tried to opt in but has a bad config

-`nonull` requires all users to have properly setup signal authentication (high chance of user locking themselves out of ssh)
+`--nonull` requires all users to have properly setup signal authentication (high chance of user locking themselves out of ssh)

-`nostrictpermissions` (not recommended) allows users to make bad choices about the permissions of their config files while still allowing them to use two-factor authentication
+`--nostrictpermissions` (not recommended) allows users to make bad choices about the permissions of their config files while still allowing them to use two-factor authentication

-`timed` tokens expire after 90 seconds
+`--timed` tokens expire after 90 seconds

-`silent` no warnings or errors will be written to the system log
+`--silent` no warnings or errors will be written to the system log

-`debug` print warnings and errors to the system log even if the `PAM_SILENT` flag is passed to PAM
+`--debug` print warnings and errors to the system log even if the `PAM_SILENT` flag is passed to PAM

 ## Setup